-On this week’s episode of Straight Talk, David Lewis talks about what happens when the customer lies to you, something that happens fairly regularly to salespeople.
+On this week’s episode of Straight Talk, David Lewis of David Lewis and Associates talks about what happens when the customer lies to you, something that happens fairly regularly to salespeople.

 Hello again and welcome to this week’s episode of Straight Talk.
 I am David Lewis the host of the show, and I want to thank you for joining me today as I give you straight answers to many of the questions and challenges you will face while working in the retail automotive business.